Optimal Inference of Asynchronous Boolean Network Models: Abstract

 \section{Abstract}

-{The network inference problem arises in biological research when one needs to quantitatively choose the best protein-interaction model for explaining a phenotype.
-The diverse nature of the data and nonlinear dynamics pose significant challenges in the search for the best methodology.
+{The network inference problem arises in biological research when one wishes to explain a phenotype using a network of interactions between molecules.
+The diverse nature of the data and nonlinear dynamics of the network pose significant challenges in choosing the best model.
 In addition to balancing fit and model size, computational efficiency must be considered.
-Importantly, underlying the measurements, which are affected by experimental noise, there is a complex computational mechanism that is inherently hard to identify.
-To address these difficulties, we present a novel approach that uses algorithmic complexity to infer a Boolean network model from experimental data.
-We present an algorithm that is optimal within this framework and allows for asynchronicity network dynamics.
-Furthermore, we show that using our methodology a solution to the pseudo-time inference problem, which is pertinent to the analysis of single-cell data, can be intertwined with network inference.
-Results are described for real and simulated datasets.}
+The latter constitutes a central consideration for the researcher since underlying the measurements, which are affected by experimental noise, there is a complex computational mechanism that may be asynchronous and is inherently hard to identify.
+To address these challenges, we present a novel approach that uses algorithmic complexity to infer an asynchronous Boolean network model from experimental data.
+We present an algorithm that is optimal within this framework and allows for asynchronicity in network dynamics.
+Results are described for real data, a literature-derived network and random networks.}

 \keywords{Boolean Network, Inference, Optimization, Time-series,Gene Regulatory Network}